Can dementia really be prevented?

 2. Vision: protect your eyes from sun damage and get cataracts fixed

-3. Life-Long Learning: pursue more education, life-long learning, and push yourself to try new things
+3. Hobbies: pursue more education, life-long learning, and push yourself to try new things

 4. Alcohol: avoid excessive alcohol intake (<7 drinks a week)